armory/documentation/_admin_guides/notifications.md

 ### Sumo Logic

 First, you'll need to create an HTTP endpoint at Sumologic.
-Trocess is described in the [Sumologic help pages](https://help.sumologic.com/Send-Data/Sources/02Sources-for-Hosted-Collectors/HTTP-Source).
+The process is described in the [Sumologic help pages](https://help.sumologic.com/Send-Data/Sources/02Sources-for-Hosted-Collectors/HTTP-Source).

 Sumologic will generate a new HTTP endpoint and unique URL.
 That URL is represented as `${SUMOLOGIC_URL}` in the following config.